Energized Electrical Work Permits (EEWP) are one of the most important tools in any company’s approach to electrical safety.

 Q: Is it possible to check fuses with the power turned off?

-This means if you want to check fuses with the power on you would require a permit.
+This means if you want to check fuses with the power live you would require an electrical work permit.

 Example 2: Measuring Current